Albert Grønbæk

-Albert Grønbæk Erlykke (/da/; born 23 May 2001) is a Danish professional footballer who plays as a midfielder for club Genoa, on loan from club Rennes, and the Denmark national team.
+Albert Grønbæk Erlykke (/da/; born 23 May 2001) is a Danish professional footballer who plays as a midfielder for club Hamburger SV and the Denmark national team.
 A versatile player, he can be deployed as a central midfielder, attacking midfielder or left winger.

 Club career

 AGF

-Grønbæk started his career in local club Vejlby-Risskov Idrætsklub (VRI) before transferring to AGF in 2015 on a youth contract.
+Grønbæk started his career with local club Vejlby-Risskov Idrætsklub (VRI) before transferring to AGF in 2015 on a youth contract.
 Grønbæk made his debut for AGF in July 2020, when he came on in the 71st minute in a 3–2 win against AaB.
 Ahead of the 2020–21 Danish Superliga, Grønbæk was officially moved into the AGF first team.
 In September 2020, he scored his first goal for the club in a 4–2 win against OB.

 FK Bodø/Glimt

 On 13 August 2022, it was confirmed that Grønbæk had been sold to Eliteserien club FK Bodø/Glimt, signing a deal until June 2027.
 AGF also stated that the sale of Grønbæk was a new record for the club.